-Unilever United States, Inc. (the Company or UNUS) is a wholly owned subsidiary of UNUS Holding BV (incorporated in the Netherlands) (the "Parent") which itself is an indirect, whollyowned, joint subsidiary of Unilever N.V. (incorporated in the Netherlands) and Unilever PLC (incorporated in the United Kingdom) (collectively referred to as the "Unilever Group" or "Ultimate Parent").
+Unilever United States, Inc. (the Company or UNUS) is a wholly owned subsidiary of UNUS Holding BV (incorporated in the Netherlands) (the "Parent") which itself is an indirect, whollyowned, subsidiary of Unilever PLC (incorporated in the United Kingdom) (the "Ultimate Parent").
 The Company is incorporated and domiciled in the United States.

-The Unilever Group is one of the world's largest suppliers of fast-moving consumer goods.
+The Unilever Group is one of the world's largest suppliers of fast moving consumer goods.
 It manufactures, markets and sells products in the food, personal care and household products industries throughout the world.
 The Unilever Group conducts its business in the United States primarily through Conopco, Inc. (Conopco), an entity wholly owned by UNUS.
 Unilever Capital Corporation (UCC), another wholly owned subsidiary of the Company, provides financing for Unilever Group's United States operations.